vstan02/conix/README.md

 	// added by default, but you can add your own handlers for them { "-v, --version", "Display version", version_option, (void*)app.name },

-	// "--default" - handler for this option is called when is no arguments passed { "--default", "Default option", index_option, (void*)app.name },
+	// "--default" - handler for this option is called when are no arguments passed { "--default", "Default option", index_option, (void*)app.name },

-	// "*" - handler for this option is called when is passed an invalid cli option { "*", NULL, not_found_option, (void*)app.name }
+	// "*" - handler for this option is called when is passed an unknown cli option { "*", NULL, not_found_option, (void*)app.name }
 });